-If don't, you can always check the self.settings.os, self.settings.build\os, self.settings.arch and self.settings.build\arch settings values and inject the needed flags to your build system script.
+If don't, you can always check the self.settings.os, self.settings.build_os, self.settings.arch and self.settings.build_arch settings values and inject the needed flags to your build system script.

-You can use this tool to check if you are cross building:
+You can use this tool to check if you are cross-building:

-• tools.cross\building(self.settings) (returns True or False)
+• tools.cross_building(self.settings) (returns True or False)

-10.1.4 ARM architecture reference
+11.1.4 ARM architecture reference

-Remember that the conan settings are intended to unify the different names for operating systems, compilers, architectures etc.
+Remember that the Conan settings are intended to unify the different names for operating systems, compilers, architectures etc.

 Conan has different architecture settings for ARM: armv6, armv7hf, armv8.
-The "problem" with ARM architecture is that frequently are named in different ways, so maybe you are wondering what setting do you need to specify in your case.
+The "problem" with ARM architecture is that it's frequently named in different ways, so maybe you are wondering what setting do you need to specify in your case.